New Zealand's petroleum regulators

 HHU inspectors make onsite inspections over the life-cycle of a petroleum operation.

-See the Health and Safety factsheet for an overview of health and safety in extractives industries.
+See the Health and Safety factsheet [PDF 539KB] for an overview of health and safety in extractives industries.